Iraq travel guide

 Terrorists are very likely to try to carry out attacks in Iraq.
 There’s also a high kidnap threat.
 While attacks can take place at any time, there’s a heightened threat during religious or public holidays.

-The government of Iraq has begun to take measures to improve the structural integrity of the Mosul Dam as there is a risk the dam could fail.
-It is currently impossible to accurately predict if or when this might occur.
-As there’s likely to be little warning of a failure, it will be logistically impossible for the British Government to evacuate you.
-Make sure you have contingency plans in place and monitor media reporting and this travel advice.
+The government of Iraq is taking measures to improve the structural integrity of the Mosul Dam as there is a risk the dam could fail.
+It’s currently impossible to accurately predict if or when this might occur.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.